Battle of Yultong

-The Battle of Yultong (Labanan sa Yultong), also known as the Battle of Meiluodong (美罗洞战斗 (Měiluódòng Zhàndòu)), Battle of Yuldong, or Battle of Yuldong-ri, took place during the Korean War.
-It was fought between approximately 15,000 soldiers from elements of the Chinese People's Volunteer Army (PVA) 34th Division (44th Division from Chinese sources) and 900 Filipino soldiers 10th Battalion Combat Team (BCT), north of Yeoncheon during April 22-23, 1951.
+The Battle of Yultong (Labanan sa Yultong), also known as the Battle of Meiluodong (美罗洞战斗 (Měiluódòng Zhàndòu)), Battle of Yuldong, Battle of Height 152 or Battle of Yuldong-ri, took place during the Korean War.
+It was fought between approximately 15,000 soldiers (in the Philippine account), or 2 battalions (600-1000) in the Chinese account, (Note: The paper strength of a PVA battalion was 852 soldiers, but in practice, the average strength of PVA units was significantly lower.
+A battalion typically has only about 500-600 soldiers.) from elements of the Chinese People's Volunteer Army (PVA) 34th Division (44th Division from Chinese sources) and 900 Filipino soldiers 10th Battalion Combat Team (BCT), north of Yeoncheon during April 22-23, 1951.
 The battle was part of the Chinese Spring Offensive.

 Background

 The Philippine 10th BCT was attached to the U.S. 3rd Infantry Division at the time of the offensive.
-Initially composed of 9 troops, the battalion was reduced to 9 men due to previous casualties and other losses.
+Initially composed of 9 troops, the battalion was reduced to 900 men due to previous casualties and other losses.
 To prepare for the incoming PVA offensive, the U.S. 65th Infantry Regiment deployed its 3rd and 2nd Battalions, facing west and northwest, respectively, along the Imjin River, while the attached Philippine 10th BCT held the regiment's right flank near Route 33.
 The Turkish Brigade, was just east of the Filipino unit.

 Opposite the United Nations Command forces in the area were the PVA's III Army Group, composed of the 12th, 15th, and 60th Armies.
 The overall commander of the PVA forces, Peng Dehuai, planned to have the 12th and 15th Army attack and encircle the Turkish Brigade and the U.S. 3rd Infantry Division, respectively.
 Near the Imjin River, the 15th Army had a narrow zone between the river and Route 33 projecting through the area held by the 65th Regiment.
 Along Route 33 and east of it, the 12th Army and 60th Army were to attack through ground held by the Philippine 10th BCT on the right flank of the 3rd Division and through the Pogae-san ridges occupied by the Turkish Brigade and 24th Infantry Division.